kevinGodell/pam-diff/README.md

 #### _New Feature:_ Starting with version 0.13.6, async behavior will now be default.
 If you need the pixel difference measurements to block the event loop, use `{sync: true}`.

 #### _New Feature:_ Starting with version 1.0.0, pre-built binaries will be used.
 If binaries are not available, installation will fall back to node-gyp.

+#### _New Feature:_ Starting with version 1.1.0, percent is now a float to allow for more precise results.
+Sync option is removed.

 ## Usage Options: